310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 I get that.
 For the sake of your family—for the greengrocer shop—you always worked hard despite all your complaints.

 We even made advertisement signboards for 'em together, right?
-That’s a very precious memory for me.
+That’s a very precious memory for me.[^2]
 {% endbubble %}

 ## Chapter 3